akuklev/akuklev.github.io/prototypes.md

 # Type families and inverse categories

 For a type `J : 𝒰` let `Jᵈ` denote the respective universe of type families indexed by `J`.
-A typical example are length-indexed lists:
+A typical example is length-indexed lists:
 ```
 data Vec<T> : Natᵈ
   nil : Vec<T> 0